Rational Models for Inflation-Linked Derivatives: Rational term structures

 The goal is to produce models, which facilitate the pricing of inflation-linked derivatives.
-To this end we equip the framework by a real market analogous to the foreign economy in the foreign-exchange analogy.
-If we assume that the real pricing kernel $(\pi_t^{\suptext{R}})_{0\le t}$ is a unit-initialised, strictly positive, {\cadlag} semimartingale and integrable for all $t \ge 0$, then arbitrage is precluded on the real market in any interval $[0,\infT]$.
-The foreign-exchange analogy establishes the relationship
+To this end, we equip the framework with a real-market analogous to the foreign economy in the foreign-exchange analogy.
+If we assume that $(\pi_t^{\suptext{R}})_{0\le t}$ is a pricing kernel for the real market, then the foreign-exchange analogy establishes the relationship

-where $(C_t)_{0\leq t}$ denotes the CPI that acts like an exchange rate from the nominal to the real economy.
+where $(C_t)_{0\leq t}$ denotes the CPI process that acts as an exchange rate from the nominal to the real economy, see, e.g. \cite[Proposition 17.11]{Bjork2009}.

-As in \cite{FlesakerHughston1996a}, \cite{FlesakerHughston1996b}, \cite{Rutkowski1997} and \cite{Rogers1997}, we introduce an extra degree of flexibility and may model prices with respect to an auxiliary measure $\M$.
+As in \citep{FlesakerHughston1996a}, \citep{FlesakerHughston1996b}, \citep{Rutkowski1997} and \citep{Rogers1997}, we introduce an extra degree of flexibility and model prices with respect to an auxiliary measure $\M$.
 This extra degree of freedom allows for simplified calculations or more tractable modelling under the $\M$-measure while desirable statistical properties may still be captured under the $\P$-measure.
-In fact it is even possible to build in terminal distributions or ``views'' under $\P$, in the spirit of \cite{BlackLitterman1992}, as explicitly obtained in \cite{Macrina2014}.
-This is a feature clearly expected by practitioners of inflation-linked trading, motivated by the fact that inflation is an area that often receives significant attention from monetary policymakers and is subject to so-called ``forward guidance''.
-With regard to how to induce the measure change for such a purpose, we refer to \cite{HoyleEtAl2011}, \cite{Macrina2014} for the multivariate generalisation, and \cite{CrepeyEtAl2016} for an application in a multi-curve term structure setup.
-We shall model the Radon-Nikodym process $(M_t)_{0 \leq t}$ as a strictly positive, unit-initialised, {\cadlag} martingale and fix some time $\infTM<\infty$.
-Then,
+In fact it is also possible to build in terminal distributions or ``views'' under $\P$, in the spirit of \citep{BlackLitterman1992}, and as explicitly obtained in \citep{Macrina2014}.
+This is a feature expected by practitioners of inflation-linked trading, motivated by the fact that inflation is an area that often receives significant attention from monetary policymakers and is subject to so-called ``forward guidance''.
+With regard to how to induce the measure change for such a purpose, we refer to \citep{HoyleEtAl2011}, \citep{Macrina2014} for the multivariate generalisation, and \citep{CrepeyEtAl2016} for an application in a multi-curve term structure setup.
+We shall model the Radon-Nikodym process $(M_t)_{0 \le t}$ with $M_0 = 1$ as a strictly positive, {\cadlag} martingale and fix some time $\infTM<\infty$.
+Then, $ \M (A) = \EP[M_{\infTM}\, \1{A}], $ for $A\in \Fc_{\infTM}$, defines an equivalent measure.
+By setting $h^{\suptext{N}}_t =\pi_t^{\suptext{N}} / M_t $, with no loss of generality, we can express the fundamental pricing equation~\eqref{RIeqPricingFormula} under $\M$ by the Bayes formula: